pantheon-systems/documentation/source/content/guides/php/07-php-slow-log.md

 anchorid: php-slow-log
 ---

-This section provides information on how to use the PHP Slow Log to improve your site's performance.
+This section provides information on how to use the PHP Slow Log and the PHP FPM Error Log to improve your site's performance.

-A key ways to find issues on your website is to check your PHP logs.
-You can use your PHP Slow Log and PHP FPM error logs to find performance issues and PHP errors on Pantheon sites.
+A key way to find issues on your website is to check your PHP logs.
+You can use your PHP Slow Log and PHP FPM Error Log to find performance issues and PHP errors on Pantheon sites.

 ## Before You Begin